Skip to main content

 These conditions have profound effects on metabolism, energy levels, mood, and cognitive function.
 Under the ADA, a “disability” is defined as a physical or mental impairment that substantially limits one or more major life activities.
 The functions of the endocrine system are explicitly listed as a major life activity.
 Therefore, a diagnosed condition like hypogonadism or PCOS is unequivocally a disability under the law.

 Herein lies the critical legal vulnerability for an outcome-based wellness program.
-Imagine a for having a total testosterone level below a certain threshold.
+Imagine a program that penalizes employees for having a total testosterone level below a certain threshold.
 Such a policy would directly and illegally discriminate against men with clinically diagnosed hypogonadism.
 The program would be penalizing them for the primary biomarker of their recognized disability.

 The “optional” nature of the program becomes a legal fiction when it operates to systematically disadvantage a protected class of individuals.
 The argument that they could simply “choose” not to participate and accept the financial penalty ignores the coercive power of the incentive and the discriminatory nature of the program’s very design.